zarf-dev/proposals/2-deprecate-big-bang/README.md

 - the version of Kubernetes where the ZEP graduated to general availability
 - when the ZEP was retired or superseded
 -->

+## Drawbacks

+A separate git repository increases administrative burden such as upgrading dependencies, creating the CI and release process, and managing permissions.
+This is somewhat mitigated by the simple release process we planned in [Graduation Criteria](#Graduation-Criteria).
+Additionally, as this functionality is moved out of Zarf organization, we expect new feature work to be driven by the community.

 ## Alternatives